17 Ancient Metagenomic Pipelines

 With this we are almost ready for running the pipeline!

-18.5.2 Configuring Nextflow pipelines
+17.5.2 Configuring Nextflow pipelines

 Before we execute the command however, we need to again consider about the resource requirements.
-As described above, particularly de novo assembly (but also many other bioinformatic analyses) require a lot of computational resources, depending on the type of data and analyses you wish to run.
+As described above, particularly de novo assembly (but also many other bioinformatic analyses) require a lot of computational resources, depending on the type of data and analyses we wish to run.

 While nf-core pipelines all have ‘reasonable default’ settings for memory, CPU, and time limits, they will not work in all contexts.
 Here we will give a brief example of how to tweak the parameters of the pipeline steps so that they can run on our compute node or laptop.